-For businesses to stay competitive in today’s market, it’s important to invest in quality IT infrastructure that will serve as the backbone of your operation.
-For small and medium-sized enterprises, the time and expense required to set up and maintain physical IT infrastructure, or even a data center, can sometimes be out of reach, preventing them from keeping up with larger competitors.
-Fortunately, the increasing availability of cloud infrastructure options allows these smaller businesses the opportunity to affordably meet their IT demands in a way that seamlessly expands with company growth.
+For businesses to stay competitive in today’s market, it’s important to invest in a cloud infrastructure that will serve as the backbone of your operation.
+For small and medium-sized enterprises, the time and expense required to set up and maintain a physical IT infrastructure, or even a data center, can sometimes be out of reach, preventing them from keeping up with larger competitors.
+Fortunately, the increasing availability of hybrid cloud and private cloud models allows smaller businesses the opportunity to affordably meet their IT demands in a way that seamlessly expands with company growth.

-But what is cloud-based infrastructure, and what benefits does it offer for your business?
+But what is cloud infrastructure, and what benefits does it offer for your business?

 Cloud Infrastructure Defined

-By definition, cloud infrastructure refers to the hardware and resources, especially data storage and computer power, which is available on-demand without the need of direct active management by the user.
+By definition, cloud infrastructure refers to the cloud architecture and various components, especially data storage and computing power.
+This self-service operating system runs without the need of direct active management by the end user.

-Traditionally, building the IT infrastructure for your business, firstly required a physical location to set up your equipment, either a dedicated equipment room in your office building or possibly an external data center for a larger more resilient installation; and secondly the resources to build and maintain these IT systems.
+Traditionally, building an IT infrastructure for your business, firstly requires a physical location to set up your equipment, either a dedicated equipment room in your office building or possibly an external data center for a larger more resilient installation; and secondly the computing resources to build and maintain these IT systems.
 This process, depending on the size of your operation, can often take up significant time and expense to set up and maintain.
-This can be a significant burden for smaller companies or companies experiencing rapid growth requiring frequent changes to their IT, which may not have the budget for their own IT infrastructure team.
-Cloud-based solutions, on the other hand, solve these issues by offering a customizable infrastructure that takes minimal time to launch and can be easily altered to fit changing IT demands.
+This can be a significant burden for smaller companies or companies experiencing rapid growth requiring frequent changes to their IT resources, which may not have the budget for their own IT team.
+Cloud resources, on the other hand, solve these issues by offering a customizable infrastructure that takes minimal time to launch and can be easily altered to fit changing IT demands.

 Cloud Infrastructure Explained